Julian Smith (politician): Parliamentary career

+Smith was again re-elected at the 2019 general election, with a decreased vote share of 59.5% and an increased majority of 23,694.

 In February 2022 Smith called on Prime Minister Boris Johnson to withdraw insinuations that Opposition Leader Keir Starmer had culpably failed to prosecute notorious sex offender Jimmy Savile in his previous role as Director of Public Prosecutions.

+At the 2024 general election, Smith was again re-elected, with a decreased vote share of 35.2% and a decreased majority of 1,650.

 Secretary of State for Northern Ireland

 Smith was made Secretary of State for Northern Ireland when Boris Johnson assumed the role of Prime Minister.
 Under his tenure devolved power-sharing was restored in January 2020.
 Smith was sacked as Northern Ireland Secretary in Johnson's post-Brexit reshuffle.
-He had lasted 204 days in the role.
+After being sacked, Smith accepted paid appointments advising companies that did business there.

 The decision to dismiss Smith as Northern Ireland Secretary was criticised by a number of prominent political figures in Northern Ireland, including SDLP leader Colum Eastwood who described the move as showing "dangerous indifference" by the Prime Minister.
 Smith had been widely seen as instrumental in securing a cross-party deal to restore the Northern Ireland Executive, after three years without a devolved government in Stormont.
 Tributes to Smith's tenure as Northern Ireland Secretary were paid by NI First Minister Arlene Foster and Taoiseach Leo Varadkar.
 Both praised him for his role in ending the political deadlock.

-Some political commentators expressed their surprise at Smith's dismissal, given his perceived success during his time as Secretary of State for Northern Ireland.
+Some political commentators expressed their surprise at Smith's dismissal, given his perceived success.
 It was suggested that Smith's testimony to the Northern Ireland Affairs Select Committee in October 2019, in which he described a potential no-deal Brexit as being "a very, very bad idea for Northern Ireland", had influenced the decision to remove him from his position.
 Stephen Bush, political editor of the New Statesman, speculated that the consequence of Johnson's removal of Smith would be the destabilisation of the new power-sharing agreement and increased difficulty in negotiating the details of the "New Protocol".